 Data Sources and Analytic Sample: The Mayo Clinic of Arizona Emergency Department recorded approximately 50,836 visits, all randomly assigned to physicians during the study period.
 After excluding rare complaints, we were left with an analytical sample of 43,299 patient encounters.

 Principal Findings: Findings show having a physician with a batch tendency 1SD greater than the average physician was associated with a 4.5% increase in ED LOS (p < 0.001).
-It was also associated with an 14.8% (0.2 percentage points) decrease in the probability of a 72-hour return with admission (p < 0.001), implying that batching may lead to more comprehensive evaluations, reducing the need for short-term revisits.
+It was also associated with a 14.8% (0.2 percentage points) decrease in the probability of a 72-hour return with admission (p < 0.001), implying that batching may lead to more comprehensive evaluations, reducing the need for short-term revisits.
 A batch tendency 1SD greater than that of the average physician was also associated with an additional 8 imaging tests ordered per 100 patient encounters (p < 0.001), suggesting that batch ordering may be leading to tests that would not have been otherwise ordered had the physician waited for the results from one test before placing their next order.

 Conclusions: This study highlights the considerable impact of physicians' diagnostic test ordering strategies on ED efficiency and patient care.
 The results also highlight the need to develop guidelines to optimize ED test ordering practices.